narendraghanchi29/SQL_PROJECT_1/README.md

- BlinkIT Grocery Sales Dashboard (Power BI + Excel)
+Pizza Sales Data Analysis (SQL + Excel)

-A complete data analysis project where I cleaned raw sales data in Excel and built an interactive Power BI dashboard showcasing KPIs like Total Sales, Top-Selling Categories, and Monthly Trends.
-Delivered insights to improve category-wise marketing strategies
+Analyzed pizza order data using advanced SQL queries to identify peak sales times, top-selling items, and customer preferences.
+Visualized the results in an Excel dashboard for quick business decision-making.